-Daisy State Park, located on the outskirts of Ouachita National Forest, is a forested, lakeside RV camper’s paradise.
+Daisy State Park, located on the outskirts of Ouachita National Forest, in northwestern Arkansas, is a wooded lakeside RV-camper’s paradise.
 The park is a year-round facility that offers visitors and guests many different opportunities to experience nature, education, and recreation within the peaceful atmosphere of the Arkansas hills.

 Visitors will find this thickly forested area beautiful, scenic, and serene.
 Many people travel to Daisy State Park to stay in a quiet recreational location that is within an hour’s drive of both Hot Springs National Park in Hot Springs, Arkansas, or Crater of Diamonds State Park in Murfreesboro, Arkansas.
 Both places provide visitors with experiences that are only found in the state of Arkansas, so the location of Daisy State Park makes the perfect central location for both tourist attractions.